delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 In other words, if Uniform Cost Search expands into a node with a cost path of zero from a node with a cost path of zero and there are two routes to each other it can get stuck in an infinite loop.

-We can gurantee completeness using this search method by making sure the cost of every step is greater than or equal to a small positive constant.
+We can guarantee completeness using this search method by making sure the cost of every step is greater than or equal to a small positive constant.

 Uniform Cost Search is guided by path costs and not lengths so it’s complexity cannot easily be shown.
 Instead, let X be the cost of the optimal solution and assume that every action costs at least Y. Then the algorithms worst case scenario is O(b[X/Y]) which can be much greater than B^d, which makes Uniform Cost Search slower and more resource hungry than Breadth First Search.